YareyareYaze/yareyareyaze.github.io/_posts/2024-01-9-Afterlife.md

 <br>In this zombie-infested world, you play as a group of survivors fighting their way towards a rumored safe zone.

-<br>This game was developed by my team during our 2nd year at DigiPen, in the Software Engineering Project module.
+<br>This game was developed by my team during our 2nd year at DigiPen, in the Software Engineering Project module accross 2 semesters.

+<br>Download link for this game can be found <a href="https://games.digipen.edu/games/afterlife">here</a>

 <br>Gameplay Screenshots